 In Ombo village, in the heart of the Republic of Congo, pygmy goats jostle for low-hanging leaves near the remains of an abandoned house.
 Here people are traditionally nomadic and never destroy a dwelling in case they come back to it but the rainforest has begun to absorb the house back into itself – sticks and mud disappearing beneath vines and leaves.

-The villagers recognise how similar gorillas are to humans and their reverence for these primates is the reason Spanish primatologist Magda Bermejo sought them out 20 years ago, to help her track and research western lowland gorillas.
+The villagers recognise how similar gorillas are to humans, and their reverence for these primates is the reason Spanish primatologist Magda Bermejo sought them out 20 years ago, to help her track and research western lowland gorillas.

 Every afternoon the trackers follow the gorillas to the spot where they make their nests for the night.
 The following day, the trackers return to the site as early as possible with guests and follow the gorillas’ movements from there.
 They’ve created a network of paths that they navigate to follow the gorillas, but today the gorillas aren’t sticking to their usual territory, and we quickly move off the beaten track.
 Years of experience have taught Zepherin to do more than just read tracks.
 He has learnt to understand gorilla behaviour and anticipate their movements.
-Surrounded by towering trees, low-hanging vines, and the ever-present shroud of marantaceae, I quickly lose my bearings and put all my trust in him.
+Surrounded by towering trees, low-hanging vines, and the ever-present shroud of Marantaceae, I quickly lost my bearings and put all my trust in him.

 200kg of charging gorilla tends to elevate the heart into the throat

-After much muddy trekking, and an uncomfortable run in with fire ants, we suddenly find ourselves at a clearing and there, spread out in the glade like performers on a stage, are Neptuno and his family.
+After much muddy trekking, and an uncomfortable run-in with fire ants, we suddenly find ourselves at a clearing and there, spread out in the glade like performers on a stage, are Neptuno and his family.
 They keep a beady eye on us but spend most of their energy feeding, wrestling stubborn roots from the ground, brushing off the dirt and enjoying their breakfast.
 As we watch the large silverback and his group, I begin to grasp the affiliation that the people of Ndzehi have with them.
-Even the hour-long restriction on our sighting is enough to identify individual characters and see their personalities emerging.
+Even the hour-long restriction on our sightings is enough to identify individual characters and see their personalities emerging.

 The trackers know them intimately.
-One of the best-known females is Roma, a troublemaker, who likes to provoke Neptuno and today is no exception.
+One of the best-known females is Roma, a troublemaker who likes to provoke Neptuno, and today is no exception.
 Barking loudly, she runs across the clearing towards us, her baby scurrying to keep up and, as if on cue, Neptuno rouses himself from his breakfast and comes charging in our direction.

-Despite being warned that this display may happen and that it isn’t a threat, 200kg of charging gorilla tends to elevate the heart into the throat and I’m sure a satisfied smirk crossed Roma’s face as she witnessed our silent panic.
+Despite being warned that this display may happen and that it isn’t a threat, 200kg of charging gorilla tends to elevate the heart into the throat, and I’m sure a satisfied smirk crossed Roma’s face as she witnessed our silent panic.

-After an hour with Neptuno and his family, Zepherin logs the day’s trek on the GPS and we head back through the forest.
+After an hour with Neptuno and his family, Zepherin logs the day’s trek on the GPS, and we head back through the forest.

 Gorillas move so swiftly the Congolese call it ‘swimming through the leaves’

 Magda’s initial study in Lossi focused on understanding the basic habits and dynamics of the various groups of gorillas.
-Magda and her husband, German Ilera, were the first people to habituate western lowland gorillas to human presence, the first and essential step in the research process.
+Magda and her husband, German Ilera, were the first to habituate western lowland gorillas to human presence, the first and essential step in the research process.
 Habituating gorillas is no mean feat – it entails daily human contact with a gorilla group for up to three years.

 Ebola killed 130 of the 143 gorillas Magda had been working with

 However, tragedy struck when an Ebola outbreak in 2002 killed 130 of the 143 gorillas Magda had been working with, along with thousands of other primates and humans.
 It’s estimated that the gorilla population in Odzala-Kokoua dropped from 42 000 to 20 000, putting the lowland gorilla on the list of critically endangered species and making research and conservation efforts even more critical.
-Click here to learn more about the influence of Ebola on gorillas (Takes you to another page in this magazine)

 In 2010, Magda and her team moved their base to Ndzehi.
 Their current research focuses on the interaction between gorillas and chimpanzees and, with the increase in gorilla-trekking tourism, the interactions between gorillas and humans.
-The research station is at Ngaga Camp, a new luxury eco-lodge opened by Wilderness Safaris in 2013 in partnership with Sabine Plattner African Charities (SPAC) and African Parks who manage Odzala-Kokoua National Park.

-A special thanks goes to African Parks, particularly Cynthia Walley, Guillaume Le Flohic, and Carien Soldatos who helped us put this issue together by donating their valuable time, information and imagery.
+A special thanks goes to African Parks, particularly Cynthia Walley, Guillaume Le Flohic, and Carien Soldatos, who helped us put this issue together by donating their valuable time, information and imagery.

+- Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.